hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__77f2caad-fd45-498f-b3bc-b9785bd397bd-0_3.content.md

 # AI Explores Alien Caves

-Welcome to our website featuring an exciting adventure of a team of AInauts and their AI companions as they explore a massive, underground cave system on a distant planet.
+Welcome to our website featuring an exciting adventure of a team of Ainautes and their AI companions as they explore a massive, underground cave system on a distant planet.

 ## The Mission